 To report a parking issue, you will need:

-- details of the illegally parked vehicle, including the registration number, make, model and colour
+- details of the vehicle (you should include the registration number, make, model and colour)

 Once we receive your report, we will: